HdThinh6102git/ORONUIProject/README.md

 ## Introduction

-Here is my source code for building UI of a social media app for user who want to share their redundant food or something, and then others can register to receive that things.
+Here is my source code for building the UI of a social media app for users who want to share their redundant food or something, and then others can register to receive those things.
 <p align="center">
   <img src="demo/loginregister.gif" width="400">
   <img src="demo/homepage.gif" width="400">